 His higher education and interest in other fields of science has led him to develop a different understanding of scientific research and discovery, where he approaches diseases and problems from different perspectives compared to his peers.
 He believes in developing an “upstream approach” where the therapeutic interventions like a gene delivery should happen at a biological stage that is much earlier than generation of the intended result.
 His research has shown, in treatments where a disease-specific immune response is aimed, an upstream approach results in a rather innate-like immunity which resembles the natural response of the immune system.

-Dr. Gumrukcu is a member of American Society of Clinical Oncology (ASCO), International AIDS Society (IAS), HIV Medicine Association (HIVMA), and American Society of Gene & Cell Therapy (ASGCT) where he serves at Cancer Cell & Gene Therapy Committee and Infectious Diseases and Vaccines Committee.
+Dr. Serhat Gumrukcu (Dr. Serhat) is a member of American Society of Clinical Oncology (ASCO), International AIDS Society (IAS), HIV Medicine Association (HIVMA), and American Society of Gene & Cell Therapy (ASGCT) where he serves at Cancer Cell & Gene Therapy Committee and Infectious Diseases and Vaccines Committee.

 Expertise and Research Interests

 The Gumrukcu Lab studies gene and cell therapy particularly in the context of cancer (hematological and solid tumors), developing novel stem cell transplant methods for rare diseases, and innate molecular and cellular immunology in cancer and chronic infections like HIV/AIDS and HBV.
 The main objective is to develop better stem cell transplant and cell and gene therapy treatments for patients with cancer, rare genetic disorders, and infectious diseases.